Cabinet switch buttresses Argentina's left-leaning economic model

 "This could dash hopes that were only recently raised that some sort of negotiated settlement to the holdout problem could finally, and against the odds really, be found," Mackie said.

-(Additional reporting by Carolyn Cohn in London and Nicolas Misculin in Buenos Aires; Editing by Will Dunham and Doina Chiacu)
+(Additional reporting by Carolyn Cohn in London and Nicolas Misculin in Buenos Aires; Editing by Will Dunham)